sscaling/notes/k8s/cka.md

   * **uncorden** - marks a node as schedule-able
   * **cordon** - no more pods can be scheduled on node
 * cannot drain if there is a `Pod` without a `ReplicaSet`

+## Cluster upgrades

+* control plane components can have different versions
+* all versions must be less-than or equal-to `api-server` @ X
+  * controller manager / kube-scheduler X-1
+  * kubelet / kube-proxy X-2
+  * kubectl  X +/- 1
+* recommended to do incremental upgrades (1.10 -> 1.11 -> 1.12 -> 1.13 etc).
+No jumps!
+  * Process: (*NOTE*: upgrade kubelet on master node before workers)
+    1. Upgrade master (management functions will be down, but running applications continue)
+    2. Upgrade worker nodes
+    3. goto (1)
+* worker nodes can be upgraded with different strategies:
+  * all at once
+  * one-by-one
+  * provision new nodes and decommission old nodes